Research shows that natural compounds can offer fast, natural relief without producing any unwanted side effects.

 However, some dogs will deal with profound or constant anxiousness that can have a detrimental effect on their life.

 Being anxious can affect different dogs in different ways which often makes it hard to diagnose.

 Other, symptoms of anxiousness, can include:

 The first step to dealing with anxiousness in most cases involves behavioural training.
 The aim of this is to redirect bad behavior to good behaviour and usually involves consistent training by all members of the household.

 Unfortunately, for some dogs behavioural training isn’t enough.

 This is often the case for dogs dealing with specific anxieties to thunderstorms, having visitors, or travelling in the car.
-In these cases, vets will usually prescribe short-term anti-anxiety medication.
-Dogs dealing with daily anxiety may also be prescribed daily anti-anxiety medications.
+In these cases, vets will usually prescribe short-term anti-anxiousness medication.
+Dogs dealing with daily anxiousness may also be prescribed daily anti-anxiousness medications.

-There are 3 main anti anxiety medications for dogs:
+There are 3 main anti anxiousness medications for dogs:

 Unfortunately, these drugs can produce a variety of side effects, including: